superheroww/wizardlab/README.md

 # wizardlab

 This repo is the backend and tooling home for wizardLab, a Next.js App Router + Supabase toolbox that automates engagement across platforms like Reddit, TikTok, X, and YouTube using AI-powered micro-agents.
+The AI system is composed of data ingestion hooks, classifier logic, and reply generation helpers that together decide which items to reply to and what to say while keeping Supabase as the durable source of truth.

 ## Quick start
 1. Copy `.env.local.example` to `.env.local` and fill in the Supabase and OpenAI keys/models (`OPENAI_API_KEY`, `OPENAI_MODEL_CLASSIFIER`, `OPENAI_MODEL_REPLY`).